 Economic analysis can clarify even the most intractable issues, to inform better decisions.
 Here we bring the best that economics has to offer without bias: setting out what is and isn’t known, and what needs to be considered when there is no consensus.

 FROM THE EDITOR

-In The Analysis, we will consider the complex challenges that businesses and policymakers face across the various sectors we work in, and demonstrate the light that economic analysis and empirical approaches can shed on them – albeit partially – to inform better decisions and advance important debates.
+In The Analysis, we consider the complex challenges that businesses and policymakers face, and demonstrate the light that economic analysis can shed on them – albeit partially – to inform better decisions and advance important debates.

 IN THIS ISSUE